A BIT OF HISTORY

 Pilgrim destination and prison

 Menaced by fire on many occasions, affected by sieges or political schemes, Mont Saint Michel was for centuries - right after Jerusalem and St. James' Way - one of the most important destinations for Christian pilgrims.
-Source of disputes between Normandy and Brittany, dukes and princes, the Abbey ended up being converted to prison after the French Revolution.
-Classified historic monument since 1874, the Abbey has been a UNESCO world heritage site for over four decades now (1979).
+A constant source of disputes between Normandy and Brittany, dukes and princes, the Abbey ended up being converted into a prison after the French Revolution.
+Classified historic monument in 1874, Mont Saint Michel gained special recognition in 1979 by becoming a UNESCO World Heritage Site.

 WHAT SHOULD YOU EXPECT?

-Your tour guide will meet you at the train-station (if you will be travelling to Normandy on the day of the tour) or at your hotel in Bayeux or Caen.
-The drive from the aforementioned locations to Mont St. Michel takes approximately 1h30'.
-Accompanied by your guide, you will cover the last 1,5 miles, from the car park to the foot of the mount - either on foot (30' walk at a moderate pace) or by riding one of the free shuttles.
+Your tour guide will meet you on the doorstep of your hotel in Bayeux or Caen or, alternatively, for those of you travelling to Normandy on the day of the tour, at their respective train-stations.
+The drive from the these locations to Mont St. Michel takes approximately 1h30', an opportunity for the visitor to get an insight into the history of the region while enjoying its picturesque countryside.
+Upon reaching Mont Saint Michel, accompanied by your guide, you will cover the last 1,5 miles from the car park to the foot of the mount either on foot (35' walk at a moderate pace) or by riding one of the shuttles.
 This is where the main part of the experience will begin.
 After having worked your way through the village, the guide will take you on a private tour of the Abbey (1,5 hours).
-The visit will be followed by a quick but well-deserved lunch and, ultimately, the drive back to Bayeux or Caen.
+The visit of the UNESCO monument will be followed by a quick but well-deserved lunch and, ultimately, the drive back to Bayeux or Caen.
 For customers staying in Bayeux the tour may also include, upon request, a visit to Bayeux Tapestry Museum (approximately 40' duration)

 BAYEUX TAPESTRY